Insider Pro | Career Path

 Who Does the CISO Report To?

 Every organization is different, so there really isn’t a universally accepted reporting structure.
 There are some factors that play a part in the structure that an organization employs.
 It’s essential to understand the organization’s security goals and what leadership’s perspective on security is.
 Additionally, the organization’s size, industry, and the role the CISO will play all have to be considered.
 That said, there are some common practices regarding who a CISO reports to:

 - Chief Financial Officer (CFO)

 The best reporting structure for a company will allow for effective communication and swift progress.
 It will ensure that all cybersecurity elements are covered, no matter which reporting structure is used.

 What Is the Difference between a CIO and a CISO?

-The chief focus for a CISO is security.
+The main focus for a CISO is security.
 The CISO will have to be familiar with all the systems that are used in the organizations, but they will do so in the context of security.
 For example, the CISO will ensure that security protocols are followed when new hardware is upgraded, or software is installed.
 When the CIO and the CISO work well together, it ensures that the organization’s operations maintain the highest level of efficiency and safety.